Legal history of cannabis in the United States: Medical Marijuana and Cannabidiol Research Expansion Act (2022)

 In December 2022, President Joe Biden signed the Medical Marijuana and Cannabidiol Research Expansion Act into law, the first standalone cannabis reform bill enacted at the federal level.
 The bill expedited approval for cannabis research and production of cannabis for research purposes while requiring the Department of Health and Human Services to investigate the medical utility of cannabis and barriers to conducting research.
 The act also ordered the Attorney General to conduct annual reviews to ensure that cannabis is being adequately produced for research purposes and clarified that it "shall not be a violation of the Controlled Substances Act for a State-licensed physician to discuss the currently known potential harms and benefits of marijuana [...] as a treatment with the patient," among other reforms.

 DEA proposes reclassification to Schedule III (2024)

 In October 2022, Biden announced that he would ask the Secretary of Health and Human Services and Attorney General to review cannabis' drug scheduling.
 In August 2023, following a FDA review, the Department of Health and Human Services issued a recommendation for the DEA to reclassify cannabis in Schedule III.
 In April 2024, the DEA confirmed its intention to reclassify cannabis as a Schedule III drug, pending review by the Office of Management and Budget, a public comment period, and review by an administrative law judge.
+Years of delay by DEA caused this rulemaking to never reach a final conclusion.

+President Trump signed Executive Order 14370 on December 18, 2025 requiring DEA to expedite their rescheduling.
+After months of subsequent inaction, on April 22, 2026, Acting Attorney General Todd Blanche issued a Department of Justice order to reschedule medical cannabis products to schedule III.
+Those products must be either FDA-approved or state-regulated.
+The earlier rescheduling process was canceled by DEA, and a rescheduling of other categories of cannabis products (particularly for recreational adult use) was ordered to take place in June.